Geofencing and place detection

 The Radar SDK collects location data (latitude, longitude), device IDs, IP addresses, and device info by default.
 We also collect any other user IDs (e.g., user IDs) or metadata that you choose to send us.

-The Radar SDK only collects data if end users opt into location permissions, and does not collect personally identifiable information like name or email by default.
+The Radar SDK only collects location data if end users opt into location permissions, and does not collect personally identifiable information like name or email by default.

 The platform allows you to minimize the data you collect, turning on only the event types relevant to you use case: store visits for shopping apps, airport visits and traveling detection for travel apps, and so on.